mochou-p/dacho/README.md

     app.run();
 }
 ```
-See the [dacho example](https://github.com/mochou-p/dacho-example) for more
+See the [example](https://github.com/mochou-p/dacho-example) for more

 ## Cargo features
 ###### A checked box means the feature is enabled by default